Skrad (castle): History

 King Vladislaus II of Hungary tried to give Skrad and Ostrožin to his treasurer, but Bernardin Frankopan (†1529) held that he had the right of inheritance, because of his uncle Martin, and in 1505, he gathered an army of horsemen, foot soldiers, cannons, and guns, and conquered Skrad, capturing the widow of Benvenjud, Ana, whom he placed under house arrest, pillaging the city.
 Later, Ana settled with lord Bernardin, who was succeeded by his grandchild, Stjepan Frankopan (†1577), and then later, by a series of agreements, the sons of Stjepan's brother-in-law Nikola Šubić Zrinski (†1566), Juraj, Nikola, and Ivan.
 In the process of negotiation, the elder Nikola had, before his death, given Skrad to Stjepan in 1561, but in 1566 Stjepan renounced all his possessions in favour of the Zrinski family after they had helped him out of a political predicament.
 In 1569, Stjepan gave Skrad to Franjo Frankopan (†1572), who gave it later that year to the captain of the royal border forces, Juraj Babonožić of the Mogorović clan, who was unsuccessfully opposed by the descendants of the Benvenjud family.

 Skrad suffered severe losses in the Turkish invasions.
 In the raids before the Battle of Krbava Field in 1493, the trg of Skrad lost two thirds of its population.
 In 1524, the Turks led a major raid that included the area surrounding Skrad and Dubovac.
 In 1557, Malkoč beg of the Sanjak of Bosnia laid waste to the region around the rivers Korana and Mrežnica, especially Skrad, Hoisić, and Ogulin.
 At the time, ban Péter Erdődy was at the christening of his child, which is a possible reason for the timing of the raid, as the ban was known for his military prowess.
 A document from 1558 shows that Skrad had been destroyed by the Turks, sustaining heavy damage in the process, and that the area had been almost completely depopulated.
 The inhabitants of the area had taken refuge, amongst other places, on an island of the Mrežnica near Janjče, which they had fortified for the purpose.
 In 1576, the Turks with a small army of 1500 raided the area around Skrad and Blagaj, capturing about 170 people.
 Skrad was held until 1585, when the Turks burned Skrad, where the widow of the Babonožić house lived.
 After that, there was a wooden fort on the opposite bank of the Korana, named Novi Skrad "New Skrad".
 After the reconquest, the surrounding area was resettled beginning in 1686, mostly by Serbs from Bosnia, though on the left bank, the descendants of the original inhabitants persist.

+In 1620, Krištof Tadiolović was captain of Skrad.

+In 1699–1865 it had a Military Frontier guard, after which it was left to ruins.